 Pay it forward

 Be ready and stay ready

 Failure to prepare is preparation for failure.
 The best way to ensure that your mark on the outdoors is no mark at all is to have a complete plan on how you will leave no trace.
 Having a game plan for exactly how you will take out everything that you brought with you is crucial when venturing into the great outdoors.
-There are times when it’s okay to wing it.
-Like when you embark on a last minute weekend trip and planned the entire thing as you go.
+There are times when it’s okay to wing it, like when you embark on a last-minute weekend trip and plan as you go.
 This is not one of those times.
-For every item you pack for a trip, you should be able to explain how you will take it with you when you leave.
+For every item you pack for a trip, you should have a plan for how you will take it with you when you leave.

-We also suggest that you allow plenty of time for cleanup.
-Make sure you inspect your space for any devious wrappers or food scraps that may have snuck their way out of the trash when you weren’t looking.
 Reviewing the rules and regulations of the site you’re visiting is another excellent way to prepare for a trip.
 Even though rules can be a drag, keep in mind that they’re there for a reason.
 No matter how badly you want to build a fortress in the trees or try your hand at sap extraction, know that it’s for the greater good that you don’t.
+Allow plenty of time for cleanup.
+Make sure you inspect your space for any devious wrappers or food scraps that may have snuck their way out of the trash when you weren’t looking.

 Take only pictures, leave only footprints

 Out of respect and consideration for wildlife and travelers to come, it’s vital that the outdoors stay outside.
 It can be very tempting to take a pinecone or two to place on your coffee table at home as a sentimental reminder of the memories you made on the trip.
 We urge you to resist this temptation.
 Taking wildlife out of nature, plants included, disturbs the fragile balance of the natural ecosystems that we so enjoy visiting.